 Employees who wish to attend a learning course should discuss this with their line manager/Council; all requests will be considered in relation to the Council’s needs

 New Councillors and Employees All new Councillors and employees will receive basic induction in the workings of the Council, Council policies and governance.
 This will also include Council finance, assets, health, safety and welfare.
 Specific mandatory learning (such as an understanding of the Code of Conduct for Councillors) will be included as well as an assessment of any essential learning needed to effectively carry out the role.
 Any need identified in the assessment will be met in accordance with the Council’s commitment to learning and development.

 Corporate Learning is necessary to ensure that Members and employees are aware of their legal responsibilities and corporate standards e.g. Health and Safety, Equal Opportunities, Code of Conduct.
 Employees will be required to attend courses, workshops or seminars where suitable learning opportunities have been identified.

 It is important to note that all learning must be appropriate to the needs of the Council, relevant to the individual’s role and subject to the availability of financial resources.
 Each request will be considered on an individual basis and the benefits to the individual and the Council will be identified.
 Members and employees will be required to attend the nearest venue offering the required development course or event unless an alternative is authorised by Council in the interest of operational effectiveness or ensuring value for money.

 - The most economic and effective means of providing the learning;

-- Provision and availability of the training budget.
+- Provision and availability of the learning budget.

-Members and employees can expect the following to be sponsored for approved training and development activities:
+Members and employees can expect the following costs to be met by Council for approved learning and development activities: